KittyGiraudel/react-a11y-dialog/README.md

 ## Example

-There are 3 required properties for the dialog component:
+There are 4 required properties for the dialog component:

+- `dialogContainer`: the selector for a valid existing DOM node in which to render the React portal for the dialog.
 - `id`: the `id` attribute used internally by a11y-dialog to control the element.
 - `title`: the text content for the title of the dialog.
 - `dialogRef`: a function that receive the [A11yDialog instance](https://github.com/edenspiekermann/a11y-dialog#toggling-the-dialog-window) so it can be interacted with.